levivoelz/levivoelz.github.io/skills.md

 Some developers don’t like Clean Code.
 Dirty hippies.

-I’m a luddite IRL.
+I’m a luddite IRL. _Probably not surprising._

 Please don’t use “The Cloud” in your marketing copy.

 Once, I wasn’t able to write a fib sequence during a code interview in under 3 minutes.
-I’m sure that’s not the case now…

 Why doesn’t the “tech” industry do stages like fine dining restaurants do?